RealistAI/bq_migration_automation_tool/README.md

 directory.
 If the query fails it will stay in the teradata_sql/ directory. <br><br>

 ### Transpilation Logs
-At the end of the Dry-run validation, whether a dry-run is successul for not, the query data is uploaded to the transpilation_logs table in BigQuery where it can be accessed to get accurate logs for the dry-runs success' or failures.
+At the end of the Dry-run validation, whether a dry-run is successful for not, the query data is uploaded to the transpilation_logs table in BigQuery, where it can be accessed to get accurate logs for the dry-runs success' or failures.
 If the Dry-run is successful it will have a status of `SUCCEEDED`, it will have the time the dry-run ran and the specific query that succeeded as well as any other SQLs the job referenced.
 If the dry-run fails it will have a status of `FAILED`, it will have the time the dry-run ran, the specific query that failed and the error message explaining why the dry-run validation wasn't successful as well as any SQLs the job referenced.<br><br>